-I. BYU Student Service Association Guiding Principles
+I. Guiding Principles

-This guide to the BYU Student Service Association states the association's vision and mission, describes its structures, outlines, and guidelines for activities, and explains procedures for selecting officers and for instituting change.
+The following outlines the association's vision and mission, describes its structures, outlines, and guidelines for activities, and explains procedures for selecting officers and for instituting change.

-A. Organizational Authority
+Organizational Authority

 The BYU Student Service Association obtains its authority from the BYU Board of Trustees though the university administration, under whose governance and guidance the association carries out its mission.